huuff/languages-game/README.md

 Write a program that prints `"Hello World!"` to the screen (standard output).

 #### Level 2
 Receive a name from command-line arguments and print `Hello «name»!` to the screen.
+If no argument is provided, print `Hello World!`